Ritual ceremonies of the Imperial Palace: Naming Ceremony

 This ceremony is held on the seventh day of the child's birth.
 The name of the child is written with a brush on a piece of Odakadan-gami paper, and a piece of Japanese paper on which the child's personal seal is written is placed in a paulownia box and placed at the child's bedside.
 The day after this ceremony, the child's name is recorded in the Imperial Records as an official member of the Imperial Family.
 This is the "Oshichiya" in general.

 Sanden Hokokunogi

-At the same time and day as the naming ceremony, a worshiper announces the birth and naming of a child to Miyanaka Sanden.
+At the same time and day as the naming ceremony, a worshiper informs Miyanaka Sanden of the birth and naming of a child of the Imperial Family.

 Rite of visiting the Palace Sanctuaries (kashikodokoro-koureiden-shinden ni essuru no gi)

-This is a Shinto ceremony in which a newborn child, joined by his or her parents, makes the first visit to the Three Palace Sanctuaries, starting at the Kashikodokoro, then the Koureiden, and lastly the Shinden, for the first time on the 50th day after birth.
+This is a Shinto ceremony in which a newborn child of the Imperial Family, joined by his or her parents, makes the first visit to the Three Palace Sanctuaries, starting at the Kashikodokoro, then the Koureiden, and lastly the Shinden, for the first time on the 50th day after birth.
 This is similar to Miyamairi, a traditional Shinto rite of passage in Japan for newborns.